InertiaSolutionsGroup/Injury-Report/docs/LLM_HANDOFF.md

 - **Important**: All test scripts should be placed in the `/tests` directory, not in `src/utils/`
 - **Important**: The application now uses a combined n8n workflow for both validation and parent narrative generation
 - **Important**: The JSON parsing logic has been enhanced to handle various response formats from the n8n webhook
+- **Important**: For sufficient responses, the AI provides an improved version of the text with the option to accept or edit
+- **Important**: For insufficient responses, the AI provides specific guidance on what information is missing and requires the teacher to update the field
+- **Important**: The "Accept All Enhancements" button only appears when all fields are sufficient
+- **Important**: The submit button is disabled when any fields are insufficient, requiring the teacher to complete all required information
+- **Important**: The n8n prompt now includes special handling for head injuries, requiring more detailed descriptions
+- **Important**: The n8n prompt contains examples of sufficient vs. insufficient descriptions for teacher reference
+- **Important**: The data sent to n8n includes child_name, injury_time_eastern, and location for better context
+- **Important**: The n8n prompt now generates a parent-friendly narrative when all fields are sufficient
+- **Important**: The parent narrative is displayed in a dedicated section in the UI

 ## 6. Relevant Files
 - **Core Hooks**: